igo-r/Lumi-Router-JN5169/README.md

 This firmware is a replacement for the original firmware for the Zigbee chip JN5169 on Xiaomi Gateway DGNWG05LM and allows to use the gateway as a router (repeater-like) in any Zigbee network instead of the stock coordinator firmware for the propriate Xiaomi MiHome Network.

-### This instruction assumes:
-- That you already have ssh access to the gateway.
-If you have not done this, use the instructions [https://4pda.ru/forum/index.php?act=findpost&pid=99314437&anchor=Spoil-99314437-1](https://4pda.ru/forum/index.php?act=findpost&pid=99314437&anchor=Spoil-99314437-1)
+---

-- That you already have an alternative OpenWRT firmware installed.
-If you have not done this, use the instructions [https://github.com/openlumi/owrt-installer](https://github.com/openlumi/owrt-installer)
+This instruction assumes that an alternative OpenWRT firmware is already installed on the gateway.
+If you have not done this, use the following instruction [https://openlumi.github.io](https://openlumi.github.io)

 ## Firmware